jn1707/jn1707/README.md

-👋 Hi!
-I'm a PhD student working on AI methods in the context of particle physics at the **Niels Bohr Institute, University of Copenhagen** Marie Skłodowska-Curie.
-My research is on data-driven approaches in particle physics to extract (un)conventional insights, uncover hidden patterns and fundamental physics
+👋 👋 Hi!
+I'm a Marie Skłodowska-Curie PhD Fellow at the **Niels Bohr Institute, University of Copenhagen**, working on AI methods in particle physics.
+My research focuses on data-driven approaches to extract (un)conventional insights, uncover hidden patterns, and explore fundamental physics.

 ## 🔬 A problem I’m grappling with:
 Discovering astrophysical neutrino sources using transformer-based architectures